 sums and products, problems in combinatorics, probability, geometry,

 rational functions and polynomials, and calculus.

-accepted.
-However, your lowest homework score will be dropped when
+homeworks will not be accepted; however, your lowest homework score will be dropped when computing your grade.

 You are encouraged to work in groups on your homework; this is